 The club is aware it has an anticipatory duty to provide accessible information in different formats (e.g. audio tape, large print, Braille, electronic formats).

-Should supporters require alternative formats, enquiries should be made to Louise Lawrence (contact details above) or alternatively directly to the club via email@example.com or by telephone on 01274 773355, three weeks before the date of the game, where staff will be pleased to discuss how appropriate provisions might be made available.
+Should supporters require alternative formats, enquiries should be made to Shaneque Rowe (contact details above) or alternatively directly to the club via firstname.lastname@example.org or by telephone on 01274 773355, three weeks before the date of the game, where staff will be pleased to discuss how appropriate provisions might be made available.

-Bradford City AFC has a designated family area within the North West Corner of the Utilita Energy Stadium.
+Bradford City AFC has a designated family area within both tiers of the University of Bradford Stadium's Morrisons Stand (West).

 Disabled car-parking facilities are available to season ticket-holders within the existing club car parks.